 While I really look forward to the day I won’t be blogging about inventory constraints, based on the newest information regarding chip shortages, talk is it could affect vehicle production into 2023.
 We have clients that have already filled their entire allocations with orders for future vehicles.
 Ordering vehicles will now have to become a sales skill for today’s automotive professionals.
 Yet how does one learn to take orders for vehicles without being an order taker?
 There is a way.

-When engaging with shoppers, there are 10 steps to ordering vehicles the right way.
+10 steps to ordering vehicles the right way when engaging buyers

 First off, for your own sanity, recognize this is the world we live in now.
 (Accept that this is a part of the new world so understanding inventory availability is imperative.
 A firm grasp on one’s inventory needs to be part of every consistent car sales training you emphasize for your team).